ArpitaisAn0maly/ArpitaisAn0maly/README.md

 This projects aims to look at climate change by looking at hurricane data from Atlantic basin from NOAA (National Oceanic and Atmospheric Administration).
 It does Geospatial analysis analysis using python library folium to analyze hurricane tracks, landfalls and their impact over the years in US region.
 Folium maps used for this projects shows heatmap effect over the years theough sliders.
 This project can be used to understand geographical impact of any factor by analysing latittude and longitude data.

+## Neutral Networks with Deep visualisation: Tensorflow

+inspired from paper https://arxiv.org/pdf/1506.06579.pdf this project visualizes Neural Network Activation, Weights, Gradients to understand and interpret neural networks and what goes behind network activation and other aspects.

 ## Retail Fraud transaction transaction Detection: Anomaly detection and clustering

 For this experiment project I built an unsupervised clustering algorithm which segments retail transactions in groups based on similarity and also detencts anamolous transactions.